Integral theory: Wilber's metatheory

-In Sex, Ecology, Spirituality (1995) introduced his AQAL (All Quadrants All Levels) metatheory, a framework which consists of four fundamental concepts and a rest-category: four quadrants (interior-exterior, individual-collective), several levels and lines of development, several states of consciousness, and "types", topics which don't fit into these four concepts.
-According to Wilber, it is one of the most comprehensive approaches to reality, a metatheory in which all academic disciplines and every form of knowledge and experience fit together coherently.
+In Sex, Ecology, Spirituality (1995), Wilber introduced his AQAL (All Quadrants All Levels All Lines All States All Types) metatheory, a framework which consists of five fundamental concepts, sometimes called the five elements.
+This includes the four quadrant model, levels of development, lines of development, states of consciousness, as well as the notion of types.
+In this schema the four quadrant model is foundational, and the remaining four elements are then added to flesh out topics more fully.
+According to Wilber, the AQAL model is one of the most comprehensive approaches to reality, a metatheory in which all academic disciplines and every form of knowledge and experience fit together coherently.

-"Levels" are the stages of development, from pre-personal through personal to transpersonal.
-"Lines" are lines of development, the several domains of development, which may process uneven, with several stages of development in place at the various domains.
-"States" are states of consciousness; according to Wilber persons may have a terminal experience of a higher developmental stage.
-"Types" is a rest-category, for phenomena which don't fit in the other four concepts.
-The individual building blocks of Wilber's model are holons, which means means that every entity and concept is both an entity on its own, and a hierarchical part of a larger whole.
-Holons form natural "holarchies", like Russian dolls, where a whole is a part of another whole, in turn part of another whole, and so on.
+"Levels" are the generalized stages of development, from pre-personal through personal to transpersonal.
+"Lines" are specific domains of development - akin to the concept of multiple intelligences - which may progress unevenly in a given person or a given group.
+That is, different lines can be, and often are, at different levels or altitudes at the same time.
+"States" are states of consciousness.
+According to Wilber persons (and, in a somewhat different way, cultures and collectives) may go through a wide variety of states.
+These can include higher spiritual states, as well as states of depression or anxiety, as well as psychologically regressive states that are holdovers from earlier stages of development.
+"Types" is a category meant to describe idiosyncratic styles or emphases that one might bring to any of these other elements.
+For example, a certain culture might bring a particular style or emphasis to the actualization of a specific stage or state, i.e., the experience of higher spiritual states within Zen Buddhism might be colored by Japanese cultural norms, while the higher states experienced by a Hindu might be colored by the philosophy of Advaita Vedanta.
+Types are considered non-hierarchical and non-normative, whereas other features of Levels and Lines and States can be understood hierarchically.
+The individual building blocks of Wilber's model are holons, a term first introduced by the philosopher Arthur Koestler, which means that every entity and concept is both an entity on its own, and a hierarchical part of a larger whole.

 In order for an account of the Kosmos to be complete, Wilber believes that it must include each of these five categories.
 For Wilber, only such an account can be accurately called "integral," describing AQAL as "one suggested architecture of the Kosmos."

 Four quadrants

-The AQAL-framework has a four-quadrant grid with two axes, namely "interior-exterior," akin to the subjective-objective distinction, and "individual-collective."
-The left side (interior) mirrors the individual development from structural stage theory, and the collective mutations of consciousness from Gebser.
-The right side describes levels of neurological functioning and societal organisation.
-Wilber uses this grid to categorize the perspectives of various theories and scholars:
+The AQAL-framework has a four-quadrant grid with two axes, specifically the "interior-exterior" axes, akin to the subjective-objective distinction, and "individual-collective" axes.
+The left side of the model (interior) mirrors the individual development from structural stage theory, and the collective mutations of consciousness suggested by Gebser or through the collective value memes as offered by Spiral Dynamics.
+The right side of the model describes, among other things, levels of neurological functioning and societal organization.
+Wilber uses this quadrant diagram to categorize the perspectives of various theories and scholars: